world-in-progress/noodle/README.md

 go run main.go
 ```

-If you want to deploy Noodle, you could just build the program directly and run the executable file.
+If you want to deploy Noodle, you could just build the program directly after the first step, and run the executable file.
 ```
 go build -o noodle .
 ./noodle